Thearas/dodo/introduction.md

 | DATE |  | 10 years ago - now |  |
 | DATETIME |  | 10 years ago - now |  |

+- The `string` type letter is randomly generated, and the charset is alphanumeric (a-z, A-Z, 0-9)

 ### Custom Generation Rules

 When generating data, specify the configuration file using `--genconf gendata.yaml`.
 For a complete example, see [example/gendata.yaml](./example/gendata.yaml).